lorin/dns-alloy/README.md

 ```
 ## Records

-DNS is a system that lets you look up records by domain name.
+The DNS system enables clients to retrieve records by domain name.
+Think of it as a key-value system where the keys are domain names and the values are record of different types.
 Let's model a record.